-Not every car insurance company uses credit history as a rating factor, but most do.
-If you live in California, Hawaii, or Massachusetts, your credit score isn’t being utilized in your premium because state law prohibits it.
-Outside of these states, credit is a common pricing factor because of how accurately it predicts risk.
+Not every car insurance company uses credit history as a rating factor, but many do.
+If you live in California, Hawaii or Massachusetts, your credit score won't be taken into account because state law prohibits it.
+Outside of these states, credit is a common pricing factor because of its apparent accuracy in helping auto insurers predict risk.

 Determining and avoiding risk is auto insurance companies' primary goal.
-Historical data show drivers with bad credit not only file more claims than do drivers with high credit, but their claims tend to be more expensive.
-Thus, bad or incomplete credit leads to designation as a high-risk — read: expensive — car insurance client.
+Historical data show drivers with bad credit file more claims than do drivers with high credit, and that these claims tend to be more expensive.
+Bad or incomplete credit leads to designation as a high-risk — expensive — car insurance client.

-Refer to our full guide on cheap car insurance quotes with bad credit.
+Refer to our full guide on how to find cheap car insurance with bad credit.

-It’s tricky to determine how car insurance companies may view a lack of credit history.
+It’s tricky to determine how car insurance companies may view an applicant's incomplete credit history.
 Credit history is typically pulled by a potential insurance company after the quoting process is complete.
 Credit score is then used to adjust the driver's rate up or down.
-Some companies may increase rates if a credit check turns up a lack of history, while other companies' rates may be unaffected.
+Some companies may increase rates if a credit check turns up a lack of history, while other companies' rates may remain unaffected.

 USAA is the cheapest car insurance company for drivers with limited or no credit history.
 To get the best possible price, get quotes from as many companies as you can.